FuexFollets/tempenv/README.md

 ```

 # Configuration
-Configuration can be done in a `.toml` file.
+Configuration can be done in a TOML file.
 There is an example located in `./example/example_configuration.toml`.
 By deafult, this file is read from `~/.config/tempenv/config.toml`, but another path can be specified with the `--config` argument